-Among various other data intensive processes typically performed by oil and gas organizations, seismic processing and interpretation workflows have their prominent share.
+Among data intensive processes typically performed by oil and gas organizations, seismic processing and interpretation workflows have their prominent share.
 Seismic imaging is extensively employed in exploration, appraisal, development and production stages of a reservoir [8].
-Several techniques are used by interpretors, processors and analysts that include application of various advanced computational algorithms [9].
-Evolution from 2D and 2.5D to 3D visualization, the interactive geophysical interpretation workflow involves highly interactive and iterative process [10].
-This results in heavy computational and storage requirements.
-From paper-based maps to 3D immersive virtual reality environment, seismic data exploration, analysis and interpretation has been in constant demand of enhanced computational, visualization and rendering capabilities [11].
-While seismic interpretors have been early adapters of advancements in computational and storage technologies, the problem also goes beyond management of large number of seismic volumes and velocity models, and intermediate data files created in the process [12].
+Several techniques are used by interpreters, processors and analysts that include application of various advanced computational algorithms [9].
+The interactive geophysical interpretation workflow involves highly interactive and iterative process [10].
+This results in heavy computational and storage requirements [11].
+The problem also goes beyond management of large number of seismic volumes and velocity models, and intermediate data files created in the process [12].

 Data management problems for data intensive processes, like seismic image processing in E&P, boil down to the challenge of effective approaches that ensure provisioning of right information, at right time, to right person in the right format.
 To this end, effective techniques have been proposed that demonstrated reduced time spent on search [2].
 Another approach can be to enforce standards, conventions and best practices that can reduce unmanaged file handling.
-One such effort included introduction of standards for storage in LAN and Role based access control that significantly reduced data volumes, access time, and other associated overheads [6].
-By designing a Data Services System (DSS), Saudi Aramco [13] reported effective management of welllog data in a continuously changing environment.
+One such effort included introduction of standards for storage in LAN and Role based access control that significantly reduce data volumes, access time, and other associated overheads [6].
+By designing a Data Services System (DSS), Saudi Aramco [13] reported effective management of well log data in a continuously changing environment.